-Cameroon’s President Paul Biya inaugurated for 7th term
+Cameroon’s leader sworn in for 7th term amid rising unrest

-YAOUNDE, Cameroon (AP) — Cameroon’s President Paul Biya has been inaugurated for his seventh term in office, amid rising separatist troubles.
+YAOUNDE, Cameroon (AP) — Cameroon’s President Paul Biya, sub-Saharan Africa’s oldest leader, was inaugurated Tuesday for his seventh term in office amid rising separatist unrest.

-As the 85-year-old leader, who has been in power since 1982, was sworn into office Tuesday his political opponent Maurice Kamto and four of his supporters were detained after a protest gathering declared Kamto victor of the Oct.
-7 elections.
+The 85-year-old Biya, who has been in power since 1982, was sworn in days after separatists allegedly kidnapped dozens of students and an American missionary was fatally shot as soldiers and separatists exchanged gunfire.

-Violence has increased in the North West and South West regions where armed separatists are fighting for an independent state.
+Biya asked all the fighters opposing his government to drop their guns, threatening further military action.
+He said he would work to ensure that peace returns to Cameroon.

-On Sunday, 79 pupils and three staff members were abducted from a school in the northwest.
-Cameroon also faces threats from Boko Haram extremists crossing the border from Nigeria.
+Opposition parties have demonstrated against Biya’s re-election, and violence has increased in the country’s English-speaking North West and South West regions, where the armed separatists are fighting for an independent English-speaking state.

 Most Read Nation & World Stories